A Red Herring Without Mustard

 Something about both these crimes stinks of rotting fish, which suggests to Flavia they may be connected - possibly by the remnants of a nonconformist sect called the Hobblers that practiced a strange form of Baptism in the river near where the Gypsy's caravan was parked.
 Or possibly it might have something to do with the disappearance two years ago of a local child.
 Plus, all these things may be connected to a criminal conspiracy to steal family heirlooms, make copies of them and return them before the owners miss them.

 Flavia untangles these interwoven crimes with a combination of intelligence beyond her years and girlish innocence, the all-access pass that comes with belonging to an old (if down-on-its-fortunes) noble family, and the energetic activity of a child who is expert at evading what little parental supervision her widowed, philatelist father provides.
 As in the previous books The Sweetness at the Bottom of the Pie and The Weed that Strings the Hangman's Bag, she finally finds herself in deadly danger, but only when the solution to all is in her grasp.

-It's an irresistable mystery headlined by a delightful character who promises many fun outings in the future.
-The next book in the sequence is I Am Half Sick of Shadows.
+It's an irresistible mystery headlined by a delightful character who promises many fun outings in the future.
+The next book in the sequence is I Am Half-Sick of Shadows.